caseywatts/caseywatts.github.io/book/all-chapters.md

 ### Downward Spiral
-Sometimes these automatic or deliberate thoughts and feelings can cause a troublesome feedback loop -- a "downward spiral".
+Sometimes these automatic or deliberate thoughts and feelings can cause a troublesome feedback loop -- a _downward spiral_.
 A downward spiral is a feedback loop of negative thoughts, leading to negative feelings, leading to more negative thoughts, etc.

 ![downward spiral 2](assets/downward%20spiral%202.png)
 *A downward spiral.
 Negative thoughts leading to negative feelings leading back to more negative thoughts.*